MicrosoftDocs/architecture-center/docs/example-scenario/mch-health/virtual-health-mch-content.md

 ## Next steps

+- Learn how you can build upon this architecture to get [clinical and medical insights using Microsoft Cloud for Healthcare](./medical-data-insights.yml).

-- Learn more about the Microsoft Cloud for Healthcare at [What is Microsoft Cloud for Healthcare?](https://docs.microsoft.com/industry/healthcare/overview)
+- Learn more about the Microsoft Cloud for Healthcare at [What is Microsoft Cloud for Healthcare?](https://docs.microsoft.com/industry/healthcare/overview).

 - Learn more about Azure for healthcare offerings at [Azure for Healthcare—Healthcare Solutions](https://azure.microsoft.com/industries/healthcare/).